mialkin/docs/web/css/units.md

 ## Fr

-With CSS Grid Layout, we get a new flexible unit: the Fr unit.
+With [CSS Grid](grid.md) layout, we get a new flexible unit: the Fr unit.
 Fr is a fractional unit and `1fr` is for 1 part of the available space.

 ```css
 .container {